 - Your local YMCA should have inclusive programs that include aquatics (such as adaptive swim lessons), wellness/fitness classes, and sports (such as youth wheelchair basketball).
-Milwaukee’s YMCA is an example of what the Y’s inclusive programs look like.
+The YMCA in Dallas is an example of what the Y’s inclusive programs look like.
 To locate your local YMCA center, call 1800/872-9622 or email them at firstname.lastname@example.org.

 - The National Park and Recreation Association (NPRA) is an advocacy organization that works towards the advancement of public parks, recreation, and conservation in order to enhance the quality of life for all people.
-NPRA provides a list with contact information for each state’s associations, societies, and/or affiliates.
+NPRA provides advocacy resources and information on recreation, parks, and the ADA.

 - Although a bit more technical, the Therapeutic Recreation Directory is a great resource for recreation therapists, people with disabilities, and other interested parties.
 Their resources page is divided into major sections and features, including ideas for recreation therapy.